steveculshaw/brindlewoodbay/README.md

 * Milcah Grey         *(Neil)*
 * Atsidi Redbird      *(Steve)*

-## Persona

-* Sam Cooper, local detective

-## Amanda Delacourt novels

-* Amanda Delacourt and the Pickled Purser
-* Amanda Delacourt - Behind the Black Curtain
-* Amanda Delacourt and The Freaky Cave
-* Amanda Delacourt and The Bouncing Vicar

-## Town Archive

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/town-archives.html">The Archive</a>

-## Previous Mysteries

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-dad-overboard.html">The Mystery of Dad Overboard</a>

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-whaling-museum-murder.html">The Mystery of the Whaling Museum Murder</a>

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-reunion-at-bonfire-cliff.html">The Mystery of Reunion (Homecoming) at Bonfire Cliff</a>

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-long-dark-teatime-of-the-soulless.html">Mystery of the Long Dark Teatime of the Soulless</a>

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-a-murder-so-mucky.html">The Mystery of a Murder So Mucky</a>

 ## Current Mystery

 ### The Million Handed Lord  [MHL] ...
 [Level 6 Void]